 Adequately measuring the ROI of your event comes down to collecting the right data in a constructive way and with the right tools.
 This all depends on one thing: the event goals and their translation into clear measurable objectives.
 The Event ROI Institute clearly states the importance of this as follows; “In order to measure results, there must be clear and measurable objectives, otherwise measurement is meaningless.”1.
 So before you start measuring, first invest time in your objectives and get all the stakeholders of your event to agree on them.
 Event organizers have to answer the following questions: “Who is attending the events?
 What do you want to accomplish?
 And do you want the attendees to do something differently?
 If you want your attendees to do something differently, you have to ask yourself why the attendees are not doing it already?”
 2 The goals of your event will differ depending on its context and nature.
 Corporate meetings will have different goals than knowledge-based annual congresses of medical societies.
 Stemming from these goals the next step is to identify the Key Performance Indicators (KPIs) and be clear that they are strict to measure.2 Your KPIs, should keep the different stakeholders of your event into account, think sponsors, attendees, exhibitors, etc.

 Don’t overload on event KPIs but go lean and focus on the most important and relevant ones.
-This will ask for a good and in-depth cooperation with your board or client.
+This will ask for good and in-depth cooperation with your board or client.
 Hard choices have to be made in order to get to the essentials.
 After you have established your goals and their KPIs, now you have to strategically plan their measurement throughout your event process.
-This means before, during and after your event.
-Don’t be afraid to put budget where your KPIs are.
-If you agree that the KPIs that you want to measure are essential for the quality of your event, you should invest not just time but also budget in adequate tools.
+This means before, during, and after your event.
+Don’t be afraid to put the budget where your KPIs are.
+If you agree that the KPIs that you want to measure is essential for the quality of your event, you should invest not just time but also budget inadequate tools.